 1.5 To ensure proper use of the referenced standard documents, there are recognized NDT specialists that are certified in accordance with industry and company NDT specifications.
-It is recommended that a NDT specialist be a part of any composite component design, quality assurance, in-service maintenance or damage examination.
+It is recommended that a NDT specialist be a part of any composite component design, quality assurance, in-service maintenance, or damage examination.

-1.8 The composite materials considered herein include uniaxial laminae, cross-ply laminates, angle-ply laminates, and structural sandwich constructions.
+1.8 The composite materials considered herein include uniaxial laminae, cross-ply laminates, angle-ply laminates, and sandwich constructions.
 The composite components made therefrom include filament-wound pressure vessels, flight control surfaces, and various structural composites.

-1.10 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.12 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.